 Many investors place some of their assets in stocks, such as purchasing an index fund.

-The history of the stock market in the U.S. reveals that these investors face risks.
+The history of the stock market reveals that investors face risks.
 Although the market has headed up for most of its history, some months have shown very large declines.
-The file S&P85-04.JMP contains the following monthly returns on the S&P index.
-Do you recognize some of these dates?
+The data file total_market.JMP contains monthly returns on the composite S&P index.

+This plot shows these returns from 1985 through 2007.
+Do you recognize any dates?

 We can summarize these data with a histogram that shows the distribution of the monthly returns over these years.